 We compute basic earnings (loss) per share by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
 Diluted earnings per common and potential common shares include the weighted average of additional shares associated with the incremental effect of dilutive employee stock options, non-vested restricted stock as determined using the treasury stock method prescribed by U.S. GAAP and contingent shares associated with performance share awards, if dilutive.

-Basic and diluted earnings per share for the three-month period ended January 31, 2018 was calculated as follows (in thousands, except per share data):
+Basic and diluted earnings per share for the each of the three and nine months ended July 31, 2018 and 2017 were calculated as follows (in thousands, except per share data):